 Always adjust sizes of foods to suit the age and eating experience of your own child and add more complicated textures as they grow.

-TIP: Find my best first finger foods for babies here.
+TIP: Check out my best first finger foods for babies for more ideas.

 produce-finger-foods-for-kids